zeraphie/quest-board.io/README.md

 # Discord Calendar
 A calendar web app for discord for groups/planning/organisation.
 Below is a list of what will be happening in each phase of this project.
+This is planned to be an open source project under the MIT Licence.

 ## Phase 1 - MVP (Minimum Viable Product)
 - **Backend**